The Science of Cocktail Ice

-It’s probably safe to say that all of us have already seen a standard ice cube in our lives.
+It’s probably safe to say that we have already seen a standard ice cube in our lives.
 These are the ones we make using regular ice trays.
-Standard ice cubes are so easy to make and get hold of so it’s the go-to ice of novice home bartenders.
-And there’s no shame to that!
+Standard ice cubes are so easy to make and get hold of, so it’s the go-to ice for novice home bartenders.
+And there’s no shame in that!

 Many use this ice form for many cocktails.
 It may not be as slow-melting as a larger ice cube or a Collins Spear ice, but hey, it works.

 If you’re looking for the sweet spot between your standard ice cubes and texture-rich crushed ice, you can go for the cracked ice.
 It can also make your drinks cold fast, but it wouldn’t water down your cocktail as quickly as crushed ice.

 This cocktail ice form is usually used for stirring drinks made up of only spirits and lesser ingredients, such as the Negroni.
 Because of its versatility, cracked ice can also be used for tropical cocktails such as the Caipirinha.